COVID-19 Updates for Our Pet Parents in Fayetteville

 In order to limit our client’s to potential exposure of the virus, we have decided to close our lobby to the public.
 In doing so, we hope the elimination of constant contact with things such as doorknobs and pens, and by practicing social distancing, we are able to continue to safely serve and be here for our community.

 We kindly ask that if you or anyone that you have been in contact with is experiencing/has experienced any flu-like symptoms or fever, please do not come to our clinic - we will be happy to reschedule your appointment at a safer time.
+Give us a call at (479) 251-8387 to reschedule your appointment.
 Also, don’t forget about our online store in which products are shipped directly to your home!

 Appointments and services will be conducted with limited contact via car side services.
 Please follow these steps: